Guled-Mahamud/DevOps-Cloud-Journey/README.md

 # :desktop_computer: Welcome to my DevOps/Cloud learning journey

-I have over 5 years of experience working in IT service desk support, helping with both hardware and software issues, remotely and in person.
-During this time, I’ve worked with different companies and used many tools to provide support.
+With 5 years of experience in IT service desk support, I have developed a strong foundation in troubleshooting hardware and software issues, installing and configuring operating systems, managing user accounts, and resolving network connectivity problems.

-Now, I’m upskilling to become a DevOps/Cloud Engineer.
-I’ve joined the Coder Co Bootcamp to help me structure my learning and dive into the exciting world of DevOps.
-This repository is my learning log and resource for anyone interested in following along as I explore key DevOps concepts and tools.
+Now, I am building on this experience to upskill and transition into a DevOps/Cloud Engineer role.
+To achieve this, I’ve joined the Coder Co Bootcamp to structure my learning and deepen my understanding of DevOps.
+This repository is my learning journal, where I share my progress, key concepts, and the skills I’m gaining in DevOps and cloud technologies.

 ## :microphone: What is DevOps?

 DevOps combines software development (Dev) and IT operations (Ops) to make building, testing, and releasing software faster and more reliable.
 A DevOps Engineer automates workflows, manages infrastructure as code, and ensures smooth deployment pipelines using tools like Kubernetes and Terraform.

 ## :mega: About This Project

 This project is a way for me to deepen my skills in DevOps while sharing my progress.
 It includes:

-Notes: Key learnings from beginner to advanced tools.
+**Notes**: Key learnings from beginner to advanced tools.

-Scripts & Assignments: Hands-on practice with tools like Bash scripting, Git, Docker, Azure, Terraform, CI/CD, and Kubernetes.
+**Scripts & Assignments**: Hands-on practice with tools like **Bash scripting, Git, Docker, Azure, Terraform, CI/CD,** and **Kubernetes**.

-Journey Logs: Reflections on challenges, solutions, and growth.
+**Journey** Logs: Reflections on challenges, solutions, and growth.

 ## :bulb: Modules Covered